Cake’s Cosmetic Pack

 Below is a list of all Tutorials provided in the pack.
 These can also be found at Tutorials.txt inside of the pack’s documents.

-- Creating a custom model may seem daunting, but it isn’t so bad once you figure it out.
-For this tutorial, I will be using Blockbench to create the model on iOS, which means that I'm on mobile.
-If you're curious, the whole pack is made on mobile.
-Impressive, I know.
+• Creating a custom model may seem daunting, but it isn’t so bad once you figure it out.
+For this tutorial, I will be using Blockbench to create the model on iOS, which means that im on mobile.
+If your curious, the whole pack is made on mobile.
+Impressive, i know.

 1. Locate the “Cake’Cosm” folder in the “resource_packs” directory.
 Use the following file path to find it with a file editor: (screenshot only shows iOS filepath)

 3. Import the model to Blockbench.
-On iOS and Windows (not sure about Android), you can drag and drop the "mobs.json" file.
+On all platforms, you can drag and drop the "mobs.json" file.
 It is contained inside the “models” folder and has the placeholder model.

 4. View the model.
 The first thing you’ll notice is that the model resembles the default player model.
 This is just a placeholder for creators.